loganloganlogan/www-site/content/foundation/sponsorship.md

 benefits of the program), coordinate the donation with the Fundraising team.
 We keep all information in strictest confidence.

-*How do sponsorship renewals happen*
+*How do sponsorship renewals happen?*

 Your sponsorship runs for one year after the date of receipt of payment.
 During this period, we display your logo on our [Sponsors](/foundation/thanks.html)